Frying pan: Electric

 An electric frying pan or electric skillet incorporates an electric heating element into the frying pan itself and so can function independently off of a cooking stove.
 Accordingly, it has heat-insulated legs for standing on a countertop.
 (The legs usually attach to handles.)
 Electric frying pans are common in shapes that are unusual for 'unpowered' frying pans, notably square and rectangular.
 Most are designed with straighter sides than their stovetop cousins and include a lid.
 In this way they are a cross between a frying pan and a sauté pan.

 A modern electric skillet has an additional advantage over the stovetop version: heat regulation.
 The detachable power cord incorporates a thermostatic control for maintaining the desired temperature.

 With the perfection of the thermostatic control, the electric skillet became a popular kitchen appliance.
 Although it largely has been supplanted by the microwave oven, it is still in use in many kitchens.

+Diamond

+Diamond frying pans are produced by bonding diamond particles to a metal base, typically carbon steel, through vacuum-brazing under controlled conditions to prevent oxidation and create a durable, scratch-resistant cooking surface.
+Diamond’s high thermal conductivity (900–2320 W/m·K) may offer rapid and even heat distribution, making them useful for high-temperature cooking methods like searing and stir-frying.
+Additionally, diamond surfaces are usually hydrophobic, lending them non-stick qualities; some manufacturers enhance these with silicone resin fillers for better food release.
+Marketed as a PFAS-free alternative to traditional non-stick coatings, their long-term durability remains to fully be established due to their relatively recent introduction to the market.